If your churn reduction efforts make you feel like Sisyphus, you’re not alone.

 Let’s start with “normal”.

 What is a good churn rate?

-Box of the month clubs, which rely on surprise merchandise, fickle consumers and the reality that these services are not essential, see relatively high monthly churn rates of 10.5%, according to a study by subscription billing platform Recurly.
+Box of the month clubs, which rely on surprise merchandise, fickle consumers and the reality that these services are not essential, see a relatively high churn rate of 10.5% each month, according to a study by subscription billing platform Recurly.
 Other industries that see high-ish rates include:

 - Consumer goods (9.6%)